pedigree aberdeen angus – wessex herd

 - The polled genetics eliminate the need for stressful dehorning.

-During the initial establishment phase we are unlikely to be selling many females however (given the source of our breeding females) we will have very high quality and high EBV young bulls for sale at around 12-15 months old.
+We will have high quality and high EBV young bulls for sale at around 12-15 months old.
 These will be ideally suited dairy producers and beef suckler producers alike.

 Our herd is: